early-signal-tech/fletch/README.md

 ## License

-Copyright 2026 Columnar Technologies Inc.
+Copyright 2026 Early Signal LLC

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.